Ynet.dev

 • sound sprites (multiple sounds in one file)

-• QR data transfer (ie. reader and generator)
+• QR bidirectional data transfer (ie. reader and generator, workin)

 Screenshots